Why Embassies Need a Dummy Ticket for Visa Proof

 How Embassies Verify Flight Reservations

 When you hand over a flight reservation, the consular officer doesn’t just glance at the paper.
-They check the details against real systems.
+They check the details against real systems, often via automated tools in 2025.

 The backbone of verification is the PNR, or Passenger Name Record.
 This code links directly to the airline or booking system.
 By typing it in, the officer can see whether your reservation exists, whether it matches your name and dates, and whether it’s active.
 If there’s no PNR, the document won’t pass a serious check.